 During normal communications, systems only listen for and respond to packets that are destined for their hardware address.
 But packet sniffers disable this filter and put the network cards in promiscuous mode.

-Hackers can use packet sniffers to eavesdrop on data flowing across the cabling system and construct meaningful data out of captured packets.
+Hackers can use packet sniffer to eavesdrop on data flowing across the cabling system and construct meaningful data out of captured packets.

 The best way to evade giving out any information through packet sniffing is to use encryption while communicating.